MEET DR. JULIANA

 I am registered with the College of Psychologists of British Columbia (#2245)

 I received intensive training in CBT for OCD and related disorders through the Behavior Therapy Training Institute (BTTI) sponsored by the International OCD Foundation.
-I have been trained in ACT through different courses provided by Dr. Russ Harris and participation in numerous ACT workshops.
+I have been trained in ACT through different formal courses and participation in numerous ACT workshops.
+I am also certified to deliver SPACE, a parent-based treatment program for children and adolescents with anxiety, OCD, and related problems.

 I am also a member of the following psychological associations: